berlinplan/berlinplan.github.io/readme.md

 > <sub> An aging population's lack of workers and skilled labor in Industrial Countries can lead to economic collapse in third-world countries, from where migrants originate.
 This situation results in economic disadvantages, the loss of qualified professionals (especially in healthcare), and social problems for children who are left behind or do not grow up in large families.
 Remittances and money transfers may be blocked or face UN sanctions, while poor countries often experience negative trade balances with industrialized nations.
 Negative trade balances contribute to unemployment and capital outflow.
 Exploitation, as defined by Marxist theories, involves the inappropriate use of manpower and resources, specifically the appropriation of someone else's labor and contributes to increased international inequality (15,16,17,18,19,20,21, 22)  </sub>

-#### 5. Can international inequality only be reduced through violent shocks?

- Walter Scheidel, in his study tracing the global history of inequality from the Stone Age to today, shows that it never diminishes peacefully; violent shocks are needed to reduce inequality.
-For example, blanket bombing from the American air fleet and the use of atomic bombs led to a decline in social inequality (23).</sub>
+#### 4. Can violent shocks be the only solution to reducing international inequality?
-> <sub> French colonization in Haiti ended only after the Haitian slaves rebelled, resulting in the Haitian Massacre, which claimed the lives of 75,000 white French and 350,000 Haitians (24). </sub>

-> <sub> The end of slavery in the United States was due to slave uprisings and economic interests (25). </sub>

-> <sub> World War II also led to a significant reduction in income and wealth inequality in many countries (26). </sub>
+> <sub>  study on the global history of inequality suggests that peaceful means have never effectively diminished it.
+Examples include the use of violent tactics such as blanket bombing, atomic bombs, slave uprisings, and wars, which have led to declines in social inequality.
+French colonization in Haiti ended after the Haitian slaves rebelled, resulting in the Haitian Massacre.
+Similarly, the end of slavery in the United States was driven by slave uprisings and economic factors.
+World War II also contributed to a notable reduction in income and wealth inequality across many nations.
+(23,24,25 26). </sub>

-<sub> **End of Sanctions & Inequality after Atomic War?** </sub>

-> <sub> North Korea possesses a 100 Kiloton atomic bomb (209), and Iran has enough enriched uranium to build several nuclear weapons, as stated by the UN (30). </sub>

-## Does an atomic bomb bring freedom and equality?
+#### May economic sanctions, brain drain, youth migration, and inequalities drive a country to resort to violent measures?

-> <sub> If everything becomes flat and equal, how can the world and the environment be exploited on a large scale? </sub>
+> <sub> If everything becomes flat, how can the world and the environment be exploited on a large scale?
+Could Iran enriching uranium to build several nuclear weapons or North Korea's 100-kiloton atomic bomb potentially end sanctions and lead to equality?(30,209 )</sub>

-#### May economic sanctions, brain drain, youth migration, and inequalities force a country to adopt a strategy of violent shock?
+## How to grant people the freedom and equality to utilize an atom bomb?

-> According to poll results, around 80% of Iranians who desire an atomic bomb express support for defense based on the possession of such weapons (163).

-> <sub> Over the years, Iranians have consistently expressed strong support for their country's nuclear program, according to polls.
-In 2006, 85% of Iranians supported it, and in 2010, the figure was 71%.
-Even in the face of sanctions, a Gallup poll in 2013 found that Iranians remained staunchly in favor of the program, with 84% expressing their desire for a nuclear weapon.
-A 2013 Zogby poll similarly found that a large majority of Iranians opposed ending uranium enrichment (84.5%) and ballistic missile testing (83.4%).
-These views were reaffirmed by a 2020 CISSM poll (155, 156, 157, 158, 159, 160, 161). </sub>
+> <sub> Polls show that about 80% of Iranians who desire an atomic bomb support its possession for defensive purposes.
+Over the years, Iranians have consistently shown strong backing for their country's nuclear program.
+In 2006, support reached 85%, and in 2010, it was 71%.
+Even amid sanctions, a 2013 Gallup poll found that 84% of Iranians expressed a desire for nuclear weapons.
+A 2013 Zogby poll similarly indicated majority opposition (84.5%) to ending uranium enrichment and ballistic missile testing (83.4%).
+Responsibility for sanctions varied among respondents, with 46% holding the U.S. responsible, 13% attributing it to the Iranian government, and 12% to the UN and EU, while 16% were uncertain.
+(155, 156, 157, 158, 159, 160, 161,163, 165). </sub>

-> <sub> In a 2013 Gallup Iran poll, respondents were asked about their views on sanctions against Iran.
-46% of those surveyed held the U.S. responsible, while 13% held the Iranian government responsible, and 12% held the UN and EU responsible.
-16% of respondents did not know who was responsible (165). </sub>

-### Would a well-organized group in marginalized societies outside of a psychopathic regime use an atomic bomb, or current Leaders ?
-(216)

-> Experts warn that new technologies like 3D printing make it easier to covertly produce weapons of mass destruction.

-#### Why would leaders of psychopathic systems never utilize an atomic bomb?
+#### Why would leaders in psychopathic regimes never utilize an atomic bomb, but marginalized groups outside of psychopathic power might?

-> Contrary to common misconceptions, psychopaths are fully aware of the consequences of their actions; they are not insane (195).

-> In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa.
-Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then (154, 162, 163, 164, 178).
+> Experts warn that advancements like 3D printing make it easier for non-hierarchical groups to secretly produce weapons of mass destruction.
+Meanwhile, current people in power would never use it.
+Contrary to misconceptions, psychopaths are fully aware of the consequences of their actions; they are not insane.
+In 2013, Iran's religious leader Khamenei issued an irrevocable Fatwa prohibiting the development and deployment of nuclear weapons under Islamic law.
+Since then, Mahmoud Ahmadinejad, a strong supporter of Iran's nuclear program, has been disqualified from all Iranian elections.
+(154, 162, 163, 164, 178, 195,216).

 #### Are violent tactics the only effective means to effectively tackle inequality?